What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when facing a clogged toilet is to turn off the water supply valve behind the toilet.
-This ensures that no water will enter the tank during your are working to unblock it.
-The valve is usually situated at the bottom of the tank on the other side.
+The first thing to do when facing a clogged toilet is to turn off the supply of water on the toilet.
+This ensures that no water can enter the tank as you attempt to clear it.
+The valve is typically located near in the middle of the tank on one side.

-Your hands must be protected from potential bacteria or germs present in your toilet bowl with rubber gloves before using any tools that help in unclogging.
+Hands must be protected from potential bacteria or germs present in your toilet bowl by wearing rubber gloves prior using any tools for unclogging.

 Step 3: Use a plunger.

-A plunger is without doubt the most effective tool for getting rid of blocked toilets.
-First, push down gently upon the plunger until air is released, then press firmly over the toilet bowl.
-Then, start to plunge continuously up and down for approximately 20 minutes.
-The suction generated by plunging back and forth can help clear any obstructions.
+A plunger is undoubtedly the most efficient method for clearing toilets of blockages.
+Begin by pressing down on the plunger until all air is removed from it, then place it firmly on the toilet bowl.
+Then, start to plunge vigorously up and down for approximately 20 seconds.
+The suction caused by plunging back and forth can help clear any obstructions.

 Tips: